 What not to forget to bring for the Dhaulagiri circuit trek?

-- This trek falls in remote and higher mountain areas which often remain colds during the night and morning, so bring the proper trekking gear for dealing with the coldest mountain weather.
+- This trek falls in remote and higher mountain areas which often remain cold during the night and morning, so bring the proper trekking gear for dealing with the coldest mountain weather.

 - Proper medical first aid kit also must bring things as there are not any medical facilities until you Jomsom.
 You also need to bring a water purifier as there are not any options to buy bottled water or Purified water.